Whether you are engaged, just married, or have been married a long time, you should read this post with 10 pieces of important advice for newlyweds.

 Even if you have a steady income that exceeds what you spend, still build good habits by budgeting and putting money into savings.
 You’ll be glad that you did.

-Agree on a friend
+#9 – Agree on a friend as newlyweds

-Lastly, there will be times when you’re going to need to go out and vent to your girlfriend or your mom or somebody other than your husband.
+There will be times when you’re going to need to go out and vent to your girlfriend or your mom or somebody other than your husband.
 This isn’t a bad thing, but it’s difficult for husbands to understand because they don’t have that same need.

 When they hear or find out you’ve been talking about them, especially in a negative way, it’s extremely painful (it goes back to the whole vulnerable-to-his-wife thing at the beginning of this post).